Metacognitive decision-making regarding throwing ability

 For each game, there are a set number of opportunities to throw at the opponent.
 The decision to throw will depend on the situation – distance, if defender has blocking ball, threat from other players – as well as on the players – your throwing skill, the defensive skill of the opponent, the “worth” of eliminating that opponent rather than saving the ball for another opponent.

 In situations where a player decides there is a high enough probability of success, a throw will be made.
 Each player has a personal probability threshold, under which they will decide not to throw, which I refer to as shot-taking sensitivity.
 If this threshold is low, they will throw at anything that moves; if it is high, then they will keep the ball no matter what.
-Obviously, there is a sweet-spot, since the first will result in a lot of misses that give the opponents the chance to counter-attack, and the second will result in fewer eliminations than expected.
+Obviously, there is a sweet-spot, since the first will result in a lot of misses that give the opponents possession, and the second will result in fewer eliminations than expected.

 The location of a player’s sweet spot is highly dependent on their throwing skill.
-Highly skilled players will more often find themselves in situations where they know they are able to make a hit, and thus feel that they are above their personal probability threshold.
+Highly skilled players will more often find themselves in situations where they are able to make a hit, and thus feel that they are above their personal probability threshold.
 Less skilled players will more often be below it, and thus keep the ball or give it to a better thrower.

 The role of metacognition